Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: Preliminaries

-To define a \textbf{quantum sphere of weight $W$} we first define an infinite measure $\mathcal{N}_W$ on fields parametrized by $\mathscr{C}$ with marked points at $-\infty$ and $+\infty$ as follows.
-A ``sample'' $h$ from $\mathcal{N}_W$ can be obtained by ``sampling'' a Bessel excursion $Z$ of dimension $2-2W/\gamma^2$, setting the projection of $h$ onto the space of functions that are constant on vertical lines $\{r\} \times [0,2\pi]$ to be given by $\frac{2}{\gamma}\log{Z}$ parametrized by quadratic variation, and setting the projection of $h$ onto the space of functions that have the same mean on all such vertical lines to be given by the corresponding projection of a GFF on $\mathscr{C}$ (with its additive constant fixed so that the mean on vertical lines is zero).
-Note that the ``law'' of a Bessel excursion is an infinite measure, so the words ``law'' and ``sample'' do not have their literal meanings.
-However, one can show that, for $0 < a < b < \infty$, $\mathcal{N}_W$ assigns finite mass to the event $\mu_h(\mathscr{C}) \in [a,b]$, allowing us to construct the probability measure $\mathcal{N}_W(\cdot|\mu_h(\mathscr{C}) = r)$ as a regular conditional probability for almost every $r > 0$.
-The scaling properties of $\mathcal{N}_W$ mean that in fact this measure must exist for every $r > 0$, and we can thus define the law of a \textbf{unit area quantum sphere} as the law of a quantum sphere of weight $4-\gamma^2$ conditioned to have unit area, i.e.~as $\mathcal{N}_{4-\gamma^2}(\cdot|\mu_h(\mathscr{C}) = 1)$.
+In order to construct a probability measure on finite-volume surfaces, we can first consider the ``law'' on finite-volume surfaces corresponding in the above constructions to that of a single Bessel excursion.
+(Note that the ``law'' of a Bessel excursion is an infinite measure, so the words ``law'' and ``sample'' do not have their literal meanings in this setting.)
+To define a \textbf{quantum sphere of weight $\mathfrak{w}$} we first define an infinite measure $\mathcal{N}_\mathfrak{w}$ on fields parametrized by the bi-infinite cylinder~$\mathscr{C}$ with marked points at $-\infty$ and $+\infty$ as follows.
+(Recall that $\mathscr{C}$ is given by $\R\times[0,2\pi]$ with $\R\times\{0\}$ and $\R\times\{2\pi\}$ identified.)
+A ``sample'' $h$ from $\mathcal{N}_\mathfrak{w}$ can be obtained by ``sampling'' a Bessel excursion $Z$ of dimension $2-2\mathfrak{w}/\gamma^2$, setting the radial part of $h$ (i.e., the projection of $h$ onto the space of functions that are constant on vertical lines $\{r\} \times [0,2\pi]$) to be given by $\frac{2}{\gamma}\log{Z}$ parametrized by quadratic variation, and setting the lateral part of $h$ (i.e., the projection of $h$ onto the space of functions that have the same mean on all vertical lines $\{r\} \times [0,2\pi]$) to be given by the corresponding projection of a GFF on $\mathscr{C}$ (so that the lateral part has mean zero on all vertical lines).
+One can show that, for $0 < a < b < \infty$, $\mathcal{N}_\mathfrak{w}$ assigns finite mass to the event $\mu_h(\mathscr{C}) \in [a,b]$, allowing us to construct the probability measure $\mathcal{N}_\mathfrak{w}(\cdot|\mu_h(\mathscr{C}) = r)$ as a regular conditional probability for almost every $r > 0$.
+The scaling properties of $\mathcal{N}_\mathfrak{w}$ mean that in fact this measure must exist for every $r > 0$, and we can thus define the law of a \textbf{unit area quantum sphere} as the law of a quantum sphere of weight $4-\gamma^2$ conditioned to have unit area, i.e.~as the probability measure $\mathcal{N}_{4-\gamma^2}(\cdot|\mu_h(\mathscr{C}) = 1)$.
+(The weight $4-\gamma^2$, corresponding to a $\gamma$-quantum cone, is special because in this case the marked points at 0 and $\infty$ ``look like'' \emph{quantum typical} points, i.e.\ ones sampled according to the measure $\mu_h$---see~\cite[Lemma~A.10]{dms}.)
 This argument for the existence of the conditional law appears in the discussion after~\cite[Definition~4.21]{dms}.